Click down arrow icon next to your project name and select "Create new dataset" menu.

 Select an account you want to use for your Google BigQuery and click 'Allow' button to allow Exploratory to extract your Google BigQuery data based on the parameters you are going to set up in the next step.

 Type Data Frame Name

 Select Google BigQuery Project from the dropdown menu

 5. Standard SQL

-You can now use Standard SQL by clicking "Standard SQL Mode" checkbox on Google BigQuery Configuration Dialog.
+You can now use Standard SQL by clicking the "Standard SQL Mode" checkbox on Google BigQuery Configuration Dialog.

 BigQuery standard SQL is compliant with the SQL 2011 standard and has extensions that support querying nested and repeated data.